BlockchainDataMiner/YoutubeAdsKiller/README.md

 # YoutubeAdsKiller
 # TradingViewAdsKiller

-Techniques to remove ads on popular websites such as Youtube or TradingView
+If you need to remove ads completely on Youtube or TradingView (or any other website) :

+Open an issue on the "Issues" tab, and I'll reply to you.